Effective Date: February 7, 2017

 Tracking by our contractors and agents

-In addition to cookies placed by us or our agents, as described above, advertisers and advertising vendors that serve ads onto our web sites may use their own cookies or other tracking technologies.
+In addition to cookies placed by us or our agents, as described above, advertisers and advertising vendors that serve ads onto our Services or other services may use their own cookies or other tracking technologies.
 We are not responsible for the privacy policies or practices of any such advertisers and vendors.

-We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our web site.
-These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to this and other Web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
-These companies typically use a cookie or third party web beacon to collect this information.
+We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our Services.
+These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to our Services and other websites or applications in order to provide advertisements about goods and services likely to be of greater interest to you.
+These companies typically use a cookie or third-party web beacon to collect this information.
 To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit networkadvertising.org.

 Use of the Information

-If you’re a registered member, we use your email address to send you free email newsletters containing selected editorial, educational content, advertisements and links to our sites and social media accounts.
-You can select which free newsletters you would like to receive or remove yourself from our free newsletter delivery list at any time by visiting your Newsletter Preferences page.
+If you’re a registered member, we use your email address to send you free email newsletters containing selected editorial, educational content, advertisements, and links to our Website, Apps, and social media accounts.
+You can select which free newsletters you would like to receive or remove yourself from our free newsletter delivery list at any time by visiting your Email preferences page.

 Special Offers and Advertisements

-We may from time to time send registered members of Education.com special offers and advertisements for products or services offered by our company or third parties.
+We may from time to time send registered members of Education.com special offers and advertisements for products or services offered by us or third parties.
 We will not disclose any of your personal information to such third parties when we do this.
-If you do not wish to receive third party offers and advertisements, please change your settings on your Newsletter Preferences page.
+If you do not wish to receive third party offers and advertisements, please change your settings on your Email preferences page.